Went to the

 It is after puberty, when the thymus should shrink and pass out of the endocrine concert as a power, that the more complex reactions of personality emerge when the thymus persists and refuses to or cannot retire.
 The persistent thymus always, then, throws its shadow over the entire personality.

-A hyperactive thymus causes problems (Eugen Steinach was Austrian, of course):
+A hyperactive thymus causes problems (

 The persistence of the thymus after adolescence makes for an arrest of masculinization or feminization, the end-point arrived at by the process of puberty.
 That is, a partial castration takes place.
 Now, as the experiments of Steinach upon the transplantation of ovaries into males deprived of their testes and of testes into females deprived of their ovaries have demonstrated, the removal of the interstitial cells of one sex assists enormously in arousing the opposite sex traits that have been latent, homosexuality.
 In a thymo-centric, tendencies to homosexuality and masochism appear.